edwin11833/CIS1051Final/README.md

 The documentation for googlemaps is wonderful!
 Their dev website helped me out tremendously!
 I noticed there weren't a ton of videos on how to use the googlemaps library.
 For the future, this is NOT my final version of this project, I want to expand on this, possibly add more color to the actual GUI, some pictures and more functions.
 In the future I plan on making a website out of this initial project.
 Thank you Professor Rosen for challenging me with this project.

+I would also like to add that although I didn't finish with my proposal all the way, which was making a web app out of my program, I WILL make one in the near future, possibly during winter break.
+The end goal for this project is to expand it even more.
+Anywhere from adding directions to the restaurant, menus, clickable urls, pictures, videos, and maybe even some of the popular reviews.
+I would eventually like to turn this into a web app or a mobile application.
+Although challenging, I feel great now that I've completed an actual big project like this.
+Looking forward to expanding this even more!